mfinelli/recueil/DESIGN.md

   operator-only tooling over dashboard automation), that walks every capture's referenced hash and removes anything on disk with no remaining referent — not built this round, tracked here as the next piece of this same gap.
+- **Resolved this round: the capture reader view (`/captures/{id}`, Phase 13's "Capture rows now link to..." note) gained the same delete/regenerate loop PageDetail's own Phase 13 gave pages.** `DELETE /api/captures/{id}` extends this project's no-empty-pages policy down a level: deleting a page's _last_ capture deletes the page too, in the same transaction (`internal/httpapi.DeleteCapture`), rather than leaving a zero-capture page around as a new edge case nothing else in this project anticipates.
+  `POST /api/captures/{id}/regenerate-summary` and
+  `POST /api/captures/{id}/regenerate-readability` both just reset the relevant job row back to `pending` (`ai_jobs`/`readability_jobs` respectively) and let the already-running `ai.Runner`/readability job runner pick it up on their own schedule — no new processing logic, same "enqueue, don't do the work here" shape as Phase 13's own recapture.
+Regenerate-readability deliberately does **not** also requeue the AI job: today there's no extra state to track that decision by, so a stale AI summary just stays exactly as stale as it already was until someone clicks regenerate-summary too, separately.
+Also added `GET /api/capture-config`, reporting this running agent's own currently-configured `readability_version`/`ai_model` (the same values `cmd/agent.go` threads into `readability.Params`/`ai.Params`).
+Separately, task A of this same round exposed six columns (`readability_version`, `content_hash`, `thumbnail_size_bytes`, `thumbnail_hash`, `favicon_size_bytes`, `favicon_hash`) that were already tracked in Postgres but never surfaced in `GET /api/captures/{id}`'s own response — DTO/mapping work only, no schema change, no new decision to record here.